Master of Arts in Counseling

 • Self-awareness of inter/intrapersonal relationships.

-• Ability to apply counseling and development knowledge to professional practice.
+• Ability to apply counseling and development knowledge to professional practice in individual, group, couples, and family settings across the lifespan.